 For better or worse, most people have learned to repress taboo desires, fears, and beliefs.
 In this way, we are all hiding our true selves from each other.

 Shadow work is a powerful process of self-exploration that can reveal your hidden self (your “shadow”), leading you on a journey towards growth, healing, and wholeness.

 It’s not easy– but shadow work is essential for transformational personal growth.
 And without it, you may find yourself in the same unconscious patterns or self-destructive behavior over and over again.

-In this post, I will share 17 powerful shadow work prompts to help guide you through the challenging process of shadow work in a compassionate and intentional way.
+In this post, I will share over 70 powerful shadow work prompts to help guide you through the challenging process of shadow work in a compassionate and intentional way.

 Origins of the Shadow Self